 San Francisco’s district attorney Kamala D. Harris explains "it would put a welcome mat out for pimps and prostitutes to come on into San Francisco."
 Even the San Francisco Chronicle came down hard against K. Still, Prop K is getting some support from unlikely places, including Christians.
 Prostitutes like Alice Brown seem in favor of K, with some reservations:

 "Decriminalization would be just the first step," said Barbara, who has supported her heroin and crack addictions through prostitution most of the past 33 years.
 "The next thing they'd do is make us all work in special houses like they do in Nevada, then they'd start taxing it.
-So in the end, we'd just be paying the government instead of a pimp.""Yes" and "no" on Proposition K are in a virtual tie right now, and it's amazing how the issue transcends age or race in this CBS poll:
+So in the end, we'd just be paying the government instead of a pimp."

 That this measure could even have a chance of passing is the real development here: decriminalization of prostitution has never been very popular outside of Vegas.
 Prediction: K won't pass.
 Then here's the higher profile gay marriage question.
 Although Obama holds a 22 percent lead in the state, YES on the ballot initiative to define marriage as between a man and a woman trails NO by only seven points.
 Both sides have been buoyed by out-of-state contributions, including $1 million from the gay founder of WordPerfect.
 Prediction: In the end, the polls indicate that Prop 8 will be defeated, but this may only be the beginning of state-level ballot initiatives against gay marriage.
 Here's the field poll, reproduced in today's San Diego Union-Tribune: